awsdocs/aws-cdk-guide/doc_source/logical_ids.md

 # Logical IDs<a name="logical_ids"></a>

-When you synthesize a stack into an AWS CloudFormation template, the AWS CDK assigns a [ logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html), which must be unique within the template, to each resource in the stack\.
+When you synthesize a stack into an AWS CloudFormation template, the AWS CDK assigns a [logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html), which must be unique within the template, to each resource in the stack\.

 **Important**
 When you update the template, AWS CloudFormation uses these logical IDs to plan the update and apply changes\.
 Therefore, logical IDs must remain "stable" across updates\.
 If you make a modification in your code that results in a change to a logical ID of a resource, AWS CloudFormation deletes the resource and creates a new resource when it updates the stack\.

-Each resource in the construct tree has a unique path that represents its location within the tree\.
+Each resource in your CDK app has a unique path that represents its location within the scope hierarchy\.
 Since logical IDs can only use alphanumeric characters and cannot exceed 255 characters, the CDK is unable to simply use a delimited path as the logical ID\.
 Instead, logical IDs are allocated by concatenating a human\-friendly rendition from the path \(concatenation, de\-duplicate, trim\) with an eight\-character MD5 hash of the delimited path\.
 This final component is necessary since AWS CloudFormation logical IDs cannot include the delimiting slash character \(/\), so simply concatenating the component values does not work\.
 For example, concatenating the components of the path */a/b/c* produces **abc**, which is the same as concatenating the components of the path */ab/c*\.

 ```
 VPCPrivateSubnet2RouteTable0A19E10E